Cyber Security Tips: Avoiding Wire Fraud

 1. Recon: Using the Internet to identify good targets for email hacking

 1. Cyber criminals will use professional networking websites like LinkedIn to learn about potential targets.
-LinkedIn can be used to find out which people are most likely to work in specific industries that have the information the cyber criminals want or to find the specific employees who handle wire transfers in a certain company.
+LinkedIn can be used to find out which people are most likely to work in specific industries that have the information the cyber criminals want, or to find the specific employees who handle wire transfers within a certain company.

 2. They will then find those individuals on social media and look for anything they may have posted that would help them hack into their email.
 Facebook for instance can show them maiden names, dog names, favorite teachers, etc. This info is similar to popular security questions people use to recover their accounts.